jkaberg/byd-hass/README.md

 - Ask for your MQTT and ABRP settings
 - Configure the program to start automatically and keep running indefinitely

+**Note:** After installation, make sure to grant the required permissions to Diplus, Termux, Termux:Boot, and Termux:API (especially location permissions for GPS functionality).

 ### Optional: ABRP telemetry

 If you want to send telemetry to A Better Route Planner, you'll also need: